gergatron/gatsby-mdx-starter/src/pages/blog/hello-world-copy.md

 ---
-title: Hello World
+title: Hello World Copy
-date: 2018-12-29
+date: 2018-12-30
 ---

-This is my first blog post.
+This is my second blog post.
 Hello World!

 # What is Lorem Ipsum?